Introduction to IoT Using Arduino Training Course

 Note

-- Hardware kits will be specified by the instructor before the training, but they will generally include the following components:
+- Hardware kits will be specified by the instructor before the training, but will roughly contain the following components:

 - Arduino board